sheymann/beamer-lip6-template/README.md

 ###Additional features

-Once the content is ready, comment the line
+Once the content of `main.tex` is ready, comment this line
 ```latex
 \documentclass{beamer}
 ```